 - Write down the name of your driver and the plate number

 If you need to file a small claims lawsuit for a car accident in an Uber ride, you will sue the driver.
 DoNotPay can help you fill out the forms associated with suing an individual like an Uber driver quickly and for free.
-All you need to do is visit DoNotPay’s website or download the app, then answer a few questions on your case.
+All you need to do is visit DoNotPay’s website, then answer a few questions on your case.
 DoNotPay will prepare the essential forms for you to file in court and the script for you to read out during your court date.

 Uber has an accident policy that can cover the medical costs incurred due to any injury.
 If this insurance policy does not cover your damages, you can sue your driver.
 You can receive up to $1 million in coverage under Uber’s accident policy.
 It covers cases where your driver was at fault in the accident, or where you were involved in a hit-and-run while you were in an Uber.

 Many people have successfully sued Uber for backpay.
 In October 2017, three Latina engineers alleged they were getting paid less than the company’s other employees, because of Uber’s “stack ranking” system.
 Once the case concluded, the employees received over $10,000 each depending on their length of employment and their location.

 You can sue Uber for back pay.
 However, if doing so as a group, you should skip small claims court and mount a class-action lawsuit.